~

 I removed my leather loafers, slapped ’em together to get what moisture had already grabbed onto ’em, and walked to the side door, holdin’ it open for her.
 We strolled the shoveled walk westerly, an eagerness growin’ in my chest to see it, what I’d juggled in my mind half the way here.
 On the helicopter, I received a text from my attorney, bad-news good-news.

-I left my shoes on the inn’s grand steps and we continued on the boardwalk.
+I left my shoes on the Inn’s grand steps and we continued on the boardwalk.
 Zia took my hand in hers and every inch of my flesh vibrated.
 Shouts and grunts from the game on the ice blended with the sounds in my head.
 The sub-freezin’ temperature and breeze off the openness of the Lake added to the togetherness I felt with Zia, made me feel whole, even happy for the first time in my life.

-Zia didn’t ask me where we were goin’.
+Zia didn’t ask me where we were going.
 Didn’t fret about the salted walk affectin’ her pretty painted toenails.
 The sun tilted hard west toward Dragon Ledge, glarin’ through the blue-blue sky.
 We exited the commercial district, passed the lane leadin’ to my place, and three more blocks, when we arrived.

 I stood, lookin’ up at the amazin’, majical, enormous oak, still holdin’ on to a good portion of her leaves, despite the season.